Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Introduction

 The helium line triplet at 1083~nm was recently found to be a good diagnostic of extended and escaping exoplanet atmospheres \citep[e.g.][]{OklopcicHirata2018, Spake2018, Nortmann2018, Allart2018}.
 Unlike Ly$\alpha$, the helium 1083~nm line does not suffer from significant absorption by the interstellar medium and it can be observed with a fair number of ground-based instruments, making it a much more accessible observing window compared to the UV lines.
 Consequently, the number of exoplanets with detected excess absorption in the helium 1083~nm line quickly surpassed the number of exoplanets with detected Ly$\alpha$ absorption, although the use of this line as a diagnostic is likely restricted to planets at short orbital distances around stars of spectral type between G and early M \citep{Oklopcic2019}.

-Because the first direct evidence of atmospheric escape was obtained through Ly$\alpha$ spectroscopy, most theoretical studies, including those based on 3D hydrodynamic simulations of planetary outflows, have been focused on predicting and interpreting observations in that line \citep[e.g.][]{Villarreal2014, Tripathi2015, Schneiter2016, Carroll-Nellenback2017, McCann2019}.
+Because the first direct evidence of atmospheric escape was obtained through Ly$\alpha$ spectroscopy, most theoretical studies, including those based on 3D hydrodynamic simulations of planetary outflows, have been focused on predicting and interpreting observations in that line \citep[e.g.][]{Bourrier2013a, Villarreal2014, Tripathi2015, Schneiter2016, Carroll-Nellenback2017, McCann2019}.
 However, similar tools can be used to predict and interpret observations at 1083~nm.
-The first examples of that approach, focused on modeling individual planets with reported helium detections, have recently been presented by \citet{Khodachenko2021, Shaikhislamov2021, Wang2020a, Wang2020b}.
+The first examples of that approach, focused on modeling individual planets with reported helium detections, have recently been presented by \citet{Allart2018, Khodachenko2021, Shaikhislamov2021, Wang2020a, Wang2020b}.

-In this work, we investigate the global properties of planetary outflows which can be revealed through observations at 1083~nm, both at high spectral resolution and using narrowband photometry.
-In \S\ref{sec:method} we describe our numerical methods aimed at simulating planetary and stellar winds. \S\ref{sec:results} presents the results of our hydrodynamic simulations, which are coupled with a radiative transfer analysis in order to produce synthetic transmission spectra and light curves in the helium 1083 nm line.
+In this work, we investigate how interaction with a stellar wind shapes planetary outflows, and how this shaping can be revealed through observations at 1083~nm.
+In \S\ref{sec:method} we describe our numerical methods aimed at simulating planetary and stellar winds and their signatures. \S\ref{sec:results} presents the results of our hydrodynamic simulations, which are coupled with a radiative transfer analysis in order to produce synthetic transmission spectra and light curves in the helium 1083 nm line.
 In \S\ref{sec:discussion}, we discuss the implications of our results for designing optimal observing strategies of planetary transits at 1083~nm and for using those observations to constrain the stellar wind environments of close-in exoplanets.
 We summarize our results and conclusions in \S\ref{sec:conclusions}.